-Tom Poberezny was first elected president of EAA in 1989.
-He assumed additional duties as EAA’s Chairman of the Board in February 2009, then retired as chairman of EAA and EAA AirVenture in August 2011 and took on the role of chairman emeritus.
+Tom Poberezny (1946-2022) was first elected president of EAA in 1989, succeeding his father, EAA founder Paul Poberezny.
+He assumed additional duties as EAA’s Chairman of the Board in February 2009, then retired as chairman of EAA and EAA AirVenture in August 2011.

 An accomplished aviator in his own right, Tom was a member of the U.S. National Unlimited Aerobatic Team that captured the World Championship in 1972.
 The following year, he won the U.S. National Unlimited Aerobatic Championship.
 He subsequently flew for 25 years as one wing of the legendary Eagles Aerobatic Team (originally the Red Devils), the most successful civilian precision flying team in history.

-During his career with EAA, Tom has overseen a number of the organization’s milestone events.
-In the late 1970s he spearheaded EAA’s first major capital campaign, which supported construction of the current EAA Aviation Center headquarters and museum complex at Wittman Regional Airport in Oshkosh, Wisconsin.
+During his career with EAA, Tom led a number of the organization’s milestone events.
+In the late 1970s, he spearheaded EAA’s first major capital campaign, which supported construction of the current EAA Aviation Center headquarters and museum complex at Wittman Regional Airport in Oshkosh, Wisconsin.

 In 2002‐2003, Tom played a pivotal leadership role in the national centennial celebration of flight.
 He was a member of the Centennial of Flight Commission, a six‐person board empowered by Congress to coordinate and publicize the nation’s commemoration of the Wright brothers’ historic first flight.
 At the same time, he led EAA’s Countdown to Kitty Hawk program, which commissioned the construction of the first completely authentic reproduction of the 1903 Wright Flyer – the airplane that gave birth to powered flight.